Slideshow image

 1 Comment

-Shirley Noseworthy about 5 years ago
+Shirley Noseworthy over 5 years ago

 Great article!
 Thanks for sharing about this little gem for children and youth ministry!
 A big shout out to the staff, volunteers, and supporters, board members, and of course to the parents who send their children!
 God bless you all!